Gitarth/AuStdPacGen/CONTRIBUTING.md

 ![logo for Au packet generator][logo]
 # Contributing Guideline
 ## TRY TO FOLLOW THESE GUIDELINE PLEASE
-   - Please include proper documentation so that anyone else can understand your code
+   - Include proper documentation so that anyone else can understand your code
-   - Please try to include detailed commits
+   - Try to include detailed commits
-   - Please feel free to include your own contribution guidelines as well
+   - Feel free to include your own contribution guidelines as well
+   - Branch before making changes
+   - Make sure to check twice before committing

 ## Packages
    - Scapy
       - To craft packets